-This Request for Applications (RFA) prioritizes research dedicated to developing, implementing, and evaluating culturally-tailored commercial tobacco cessation interventions specifically designed to improve health outcomes for pregnant individuals who identify as Black, Indigenous, and People of Color (BIPOC), American Indians, and Alaska Native (AIAN).
-The core objective is to cultivate sustainable interventions that effectively address the unique needs and challenges faced by these populations.
-Project proposals must demonstrate a firm grounding in relevant cultural frameworks, informed by established theoretical models of behavior change specific to the context of pregnancy.
-Applicants will present a well-defined plan for either data collection or intervention development and implementation with the potential for long-term sustainability.
-TRDRP strongly encourages inclusion of community members and organizations representing the populations under study throughout all research stages, fostering collaboration from design inception to implementation.
+This Request for Applications (RFA) prioritizes research dedicated to developing, implementing, and evaluating culturally-tailored commercial\ tobacco cessation interventions specifically designed to improve health outcomes for pregnant individuals residing in communities disproportionately impacted by tobacco-related illness and adverse maternal outcomes.
+Such communities are often characterized by high rates of poverty, limited healthcare access, and other structural and social factors impacting community members.
+The core objective is to cultivate sustainable interventions that effectively address the unique needs and challenges faced by these communities.
+Project proposals must demonstrate a firm grounding in relevant cultural frameworks, informed by established theoretical models of behavior change specifically in the context of pregnancy.
+Applicants will present a strong rationale for the selection of their study population, based on prevalence of tobacco-related illnesses, adverse maternal outcomes, or other factors such as those noted above.
+Applicants will also develop a defined plan for either data collection or intervention development and implementation with the potential for long-term sustainability.
+TRDRP strongly encourages inclusion of community members and organizations representing the communities under study throughout all research stages, fostering collaboration from design inception to implementation.

-Any reference to tobacco uses among AIAN communities is specific to regular recreational use of commercial tobacco and not to be confused with ceremonial use of traditionally grown tobacco which is recognized as an important cultural and spiritual ritual within these communities.
+\Any reference to tobacco use among communities is specific to regular recreational use of commercial tobacco and not to be confused with ceremonial use of traditionally grown tobacco which is recognized as an important cultural and spiritual ritual within certain communities.